psyinfra/HTCAnalyze/CONFIG.md

 [thresholds]
  # everything under 75% is considered "wasting sources"
 low_usage = 0.75
-# everything over 120%is considered "overusing sources"
+# everything over 120% is considered "overusing sources"
 bad_usage = 1.2

 # be careful with this
 # [search]
 # keywords = gpu
 # extend = false
-## if set, searches is extended with these keywords:
+## if set, search is extended with these keywords:
 ## [err, warn, exception, aborted, abortion, abnormal, fatal]

 [features]